 Depending on the author’s budget, a designer might bill $300 to $500 for each book cover design.
 On websites like Reedsy, UpWork, and Fiverr, you can discover a decent amount of freelance job listings for creating book covers.

-Being a book cover designer is difficult at beginning, but if you persevere, it can be very rewarding and satisfying.
+Being a book cover designer is difficult at the beginning, but if you persevere, it can be very rewarding and satisfying.

 Enjoyed this post?
 Don’t forget to pin the image below!
 Also, don’t forget to follow me on Pinterest over here! 🙂